Torizon Frequently Asked Questions (FAQ)

-If you have an existing headless .NET, C/C++ or Python application, start from the templates provided in our Visual Studio Code Extension for Torizon.
-WE even have a dedicated article with tips and tricks for C/C++ named How to Import a C/C++ Application to Torizon.
+If you have an existing headless .NET, C/C++ or Python application, start from the templates provided in our IDE Extension 2.

 You can also run your own language, application, database, and much more inside containers very easily.
-Refer to the Torizon documentation as a comprehensive starting point.
+Refer to the Application Development Documentation as a comprehensive starting point.

 How relevant is the processor's architecture in containers?

 Just like when building regular applications, a container built on an x86 machine will work only on x86 targets, the same is true for Arm and other computer architectures.

 There is also a distinction between Armv7 (32 bit) and Armv8 (64 bit).

 Can I run 32-bit containers on 64-bit platforms?

 Preliminary tests show that it's possible, though you're encouraged to use the 64-bit version whenever possible.